alanjeffares/subtractive-clustering/README.md

 * `evaluation.py` - Evaluation of algorithm on synthetic `data.csv`.

 ## Usage
-Navigate to the repository folder and simply run `python evaluation.py` on the command line.
+Navigate to the repository folder and run `python evaluation.py` on the command line.